boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 These three constructors, `new_with_overflow`, `try_new`, and `new`, are fairly flexible and provide full coverage of the Temporal specification.

-For instance, take the below constructor:
+For instance, take the below snippet:

 ```js
 const plainDate = new Temporal.PlainDate(2025, 6, 9);